Johnson County, Iowa

 Johnson County is located in the U.S. state of Iowa.
-As of the 2020 census, the population was 152,854, making it the fourth-most populous county in Iowa.
-The county seat is Iowa City, home of the University of Iowa.
+As of the 2020 census, the population was 152,854, and was estimated to be 160,044 in 2025, making it the fourth-most populous county in Iowa.
+The county seat and the largest city is Iowa City, home of the University of Iowa.
 Johnson County is included in the Iowa City metropolitan area, which is also included in the Cedar Rapids-Iowa City Corridor Combined Statistical Area.

 History

-Johnson County was established in December 1837 by the legislature of the Wisconsin Territory, one of thirteen counties established by that body in a comprehensive act.
-The county's area was partitioned from Dubuque County, and was not initially provided with a civil government, instead being governed by Cedar County officials.
-It was originally named for the US Vice President Richard M. Johnson (1780–1850).
+Johnson County was established on December 21, 1837, by the legislature of the Wisconsin Territory, one of thirteen counties established by that body in a comprehensive act.
+The county's area was partitioned from Dubuque County and was not initially provided with a civil government, instead being governed by Cedar County officials.
+It was originally named for the United States Vice President Richard M. Johnson (1780–1850).
 In 2020, the Johnson County Board of Supervisors voted unanimously to change the county's namesake to be Lulu Merle Johnson (1907–1995), the first black woman in the state to earn a doctorate.
-Vice President Johnson had a common law wife whom he could not marry since it was against the laws at that time to have an interracial marriage.
+Vice President Johnson had a common law enslaved wife (Julia Chinn) whom he could not marry since it was against the law at that time to have an interracial marriage.
 They had two children together and she was in charge of his plantation when he was away on business.
-He was open about his relationship with her which was unusual for the time.
-Many feel that either namesake is worthy.
+He was open about his relationship with her, which was unusual for the time.
+Another motivation for the changing of the county namesake was Johnson's killing of numerous Native Americans during battles, including Tecumseh, and Johnson's enslavement of many people, including Chinn.

 The first courthouse in the county was a two-story log cabin structure, built in 1838 in the settlement of Napoleon, about two miles south of the current courthouse.
 The building stood across from what later would become the James McCollister Farmstead on land later owned by Philip Clark.